lktuan/python-bitcoin/README.md

-# python-bitcoin
+# Python Bitcoin
-An from-scratch implementation of Bitcoin in Python under tuturial from Andrej Karpathy
+A from-scratch implementation of Bitcoin in Python under tuturial from Andrej Karpathy